 To Top

-Let me introduce you to the chameleon of digital marketing: native advertising.
-The definition of native advertising is a type of paid content that is designed to integrate seamlessly into the platform they appear on.
-While you may not have noticed native ads, I guarantee you will have encountered them.
+Let me introduce you to the chameleon of digital marketing: native marketing.
+Native marketing is a type of paid advertising that blends in naturally with the content around it, matching the look, feel, and style of the platform where it appears.
+While you may not have noticed native ads, I can guarantee that you have encountered them.

-Native marketing has a long and proud history, starting in print media as so-called ‘advertorials’.
-In this type of native ad, if the brand name is removed, the ad would feel like any other piece of content in the newspaper.
-Done well, this is exactly the forte of native ads – the ad blends in with the content on the site or platform and has a softer selling approach compared to other forms of advertising – so much that it often can be mistaken for organic content.
-Because they are designed to blend in, they also don’t interrupt the reader’s flow or annoy the user right off the bat.
+Native marketing has a long and proud history, dating back to print media as so-called ‘advertorials’.
+In this type of native ad, if the brand name is removed, the ad would blend in with any other piece of content in the newspaper.
+Done well, this is exactly the forte of native marketing– the ads blend in with the content on the site or platform and use a softer selling approach compared to other forms of advertising, to the extent that it can be mistaken for organic content.
+Because they are designed to blend in, they also don’t interrupt the reader’s flow or annoy the user

-Native ads can be used anywhere and can take the form of articles, videos or images.
-Here are some examples of native advertising:
+Native ads can be used anywhere and take the form of articles, videos or images.
+Here are some examples of native ad formats:

 Search Engine Result Ads

-These often show up in a column labeled “recommended from the web”, “sponsored content”, or something similar
+These often show up in a column labelled “recommended from the web”, “sponsored content”, or something similar.

-Native advertising is rapidly growing in popularity and for good reason, as it is both effective and appealing.
+Native marketing is rapidly growing in popularity and for good reason, as it is both effective and appealing.

 If you’re wondering how effective native ads are compared to traditional display advertising, the stats speak for themselves.